Export the bundled R demo suite

 Configuration

-Multi-app mode is activated by including an apps array in _shinyelectron.yml.
-Each entry needs three required fields (id, name, path) and accepts optional description, type, and icon fields.
+A top-level apps array switches shinyelectron into suite mode.
+Each entry needs three fields (id, name, path) and accepts four optional ones (description, type, runtime_strategy, icon).

 R suite config